Kan-T-IT/QGIS-KICa-Doc/README.md

 ```
 ### Build and run the Application Locally

-cd into the project dashboard folder
+cd into the project folder

 ```bash
 mkdocs serve